altocodenl/cell/readme.md

 TODO: everything :)

+## Other stuff

+### departures of cell from lisp

+- Include hashes as a base type
+- Specify exactly how data looks like in terms of pretty-printing
+- No parenthesis, but a couple of evaluation rules (still too few to be considered a proper full-blown syntax)
+- Everything's quoted by default, you need to make calls explicitly
+- Macros are simple data manipulation operations on sequences.
+The explicitness of @ allows this, because it can considered as data until it is expanded.

 ## TODO

 - Project, with 8 hex identifiers
 - Altocookies: login with email with link or oauth with providers that always provide email (google)
 - Split screen 60/40, llm prompt on the right
+- Recursive lambdas by referencing itself from inside the loop?
 - Differ by non-abridged fourdata with nonlexicographic sorting of number keys, lines of rem, add & keep.
+- PWAs out of the box.
+- Encrypted dumps/restores
+- Implementation of U and of pg's lisp interpreter.
+- Self-hosting.

 ## Acknowledgments